 (6) The Registrar or an authorised land officer may direct that any one or more of subregulations (1) to (5) do not apply to a particular plan of Crown land and such direction has effect according to its tenor.

-[Regulation 5 inserted in Gazette 16 Feb 2001 p.
+[Regulation 5 inserted: Gazette 16 Feb 2001 p.
 909-10.]

 6. Identification of parcels of land in plans